senkevich4000/ili_volume_raycasting/README.md

 * Think about serialization.
 * DataLoader should also load shape volume.
 * Code refactoring required.
-    * DataLoader and VolumeUtils should have consistent infrastructure.
     * Add errors handling.
 * Add comments!